 Vermonter Poll Comparison Charts:

-These charts show the comparison of responses between the years 2015 and 2016.
-This includes charts which compare the ‘Other’ responses to each question that surfaced in both years among the participants whom decided to respond outside of the given choices.
-The percentages for the ‘Other’ responses are calculated using the total number of only the ‘Other’ responses given, not from the total number of responses to each question.
+These charts show the comparison of responses for the years 2015-2017.
+This includes charts which compare the ‘Open-Responses’ to each question that surfaced in both years among the participants whom decided to respond outside of the given choices.
+The percentages for the ‘Open-Responses are calculated using the total number of only these responses given, not from the total number of responses to each question.